TDR Program Background

 The current price of a TDR sold from the Joint Upper Blue Bank is $99,045 and the price of a TDR sold from the Countywide Bank is $63,065.

 Upper Blue TDR Program

 The Upper Blue Basin TDR Program was initiated in 2000 and has been the most successful TDR program in the county.
-In 19 years it has protected 2,000 acres and generated approximately $4 million to be recycled for more open space purchases.
+In 20 years it has protected approximately 2,000 acres and generated over $4 million to be recycled for more open space purchases.
 The success of the Upper Blue TDR Program stems from the joint efforts of the County and towns of Breckenridge and Blue River to implement the program, and more importantly the public foresight, initiative and support to develop the program.